ailtonbsj/ailtonbsj.github.io/_posts/2018-11-16-some-utils-commands-and-tool-for-linux.md

 # Start webserver
 service apache2 start

-# See all open port
+# See all opened port
 netstat -nlpt

 # See logs apache